 Deer, moose, antelope, bear, coyote, sheep, and elk browse the foliage of Chokecherry.
 Livestock is known to browse Chokecherry, but deaths have been noted in years when a larger sum was eaten due to a shortage of other options.
 Rabbits gnaw on saplings.
 Smaller mammals such as squirrels and mice feed on the seeds while larger species including bear, foxes, raccoons, opossums, and skunks eat the fruit.

-Many plants of the genus Prunus are used by many, many insects.
+Many plants of the genus Prunus are utilized by many, many insects.
 Chokecherry is no exception.
 This is the larval host to the Columbia Silkmoth and Eastern Swallowtail.
-The caterpillars of Red-spotted Purple, Coral Hairstreak, Cherry Shoot Borer, and much more feed on the foliage.
+The caterpillars of Red-spotted Purple, Coral Hairstreak, Cherry Shoot Borer, and many more feed on the foliage.
 Tent caterpillars in the Northeast prefer Chokeberry.
-Native Halictid and Andrenid bees, Bumblebees, and flies take nectar and pollen in early spring.
+Native Halictid and Adrenid bees, bumblebees, and flies take nectar and pollen in early spring.
 Aphids, gall flies, and beetles all feed on Chokecherry.